113 Tewning Rd.

-- Up to $2,000 for neighborhoods, community groups and stormwater management facility (BMP) owners to accomplish water quality focused projects such as tree or wetland plantings, BMP enhancements, or buffer plantings
+- Up to $2,000 for neighborhoods, community groups and other stormwater management facility (BMP) owners to accomplish water quality focused projects such as BMP enhancements, non-routine BMP repairs, or inspection assistance

 - For more information, contact email@example.com or call 757-259-1446.

 Turf Love - Garden Love Rain Garden Rebates

 - Up to $5/square foot for each installed rain garden ($600/household/tax year)

 - Through carefully selected plants and location, rain gardens absorb runoff safely and reduce pollutants to the JCC’s waterways and the Chesapeake Bay